JimFowler/books/Books20/Tools/doc/journals/operation.rst

 Operation
 *********

-The **journal** program may be started from the command line with the ``journal`` command.
+The **journals** program may be started from the command line with the ``journals`` command.
 The main display window is shown in figure 3.1.

 The main features are the top line with the Index number and the AJB number along with the buttons to switch between existing records, the